 A Unique Wedding at Derby Silk Mill

-When Katie and Iain asked me to photograph their wedding at The Silk Mill in Derby, I jumped at the chance.
+When Katie and Iain asked me to Silk Mill wedding photographer in Derby, I jumped at the chance.
 Over the years I’ve photographed all sorts of gigs and events at The Silk Mill, but never a wedding, so this would be a brilliant first!
 The inside of the venue is such a wonderful old industrial space, with lovely old brick and metalwork.
 It’s what attracted these guys to the venue.
 Something different.
-Something not run of the mill.
+Something not run of the…mill.
 (Sorry.)

 The day started off at Katie’s parent’s house in Derbyshire where the first thing I noticed was the sleeping ginger cat on the sofa.
 So obviously I spent a few minutes fussing him and taking photos.
 The house had such a lovely feel, all excitement and happiness, and with all the flower girls there, their laughter was never far away.
 Katie seemed calm and collected, with barely a whiff of nerves.
 Just that huge smile.